The PMDD Reset Method™

 Food isn’t just about nutrition — it’s about nourishment for both your body and your soul.
 That’s why I’m a big believer in the importance of self-compassion when it comes to food choices during the luteal phase.
 Sometimes, a comforting meal can do wonders for your mental health, and that’s okay.
 For me, one of the things that makes the luteal phase a little more manageable is allowing myself to indulge in something I enjoy, like a Quarter Pounder meal.
 It's not about guilt; it's about treating myself with care during a tough time.

-I’ve seen the same kind of support and understanding in the Support Circle group.
+I’ve seen the same kind of support and understanding in the PMDD Reset Method.
 In one of our recent sessions, members shared their favorite luteal meals.
 The one that most people agreed on was a simple, yet comforting combination: a roast chicken with a pre-made salad from the supermarket, topped off with a little dark chocolate.
 It’s easy to prepare, nutritious, and comforting — a meal that supports both your body and your spirit.